This article addresses the following assessment policies:

 Students are able to independently submit work up to four times for each performance assessment (first submission, plus three resubmissions).
-If the fourth attempt does not demonstrate competence, the student must meet with a course instructor before resubmitting.
+If the fourth attempt does not demonstrate competency, the student must meet with a Course Instructor before resubmitting.

 Note: A task may be held or locked prior to the fourth attempt if significant revisions or documentation is needed.
 In these cases, students must also work with their Course Instructor and demonstrate substantial engagement with additional resources to increase their preparation (e.g., with learning resources) to have the task released.

-Should a concern arise about a performance assessment result, students should contact the E-Care team by emailing email@example.com.
-An E-Care representative will reach out to set up a time to discuss the concern via telephone at the requestor's convenience.
-At the student’s request, the E-Care representative will assist in submitting a challenge to the evaluation.
+Should a question or concern arise about a performance assessment result, students should contact Assessment Services.
+Assessment Services will assist in submitting a challenge to the evaluation.

 Once complete, the challenge will be acknowledged and assigned to an evaluation supervisor within 24 hours.
-The evaluation supervisor will investigate the concern and will respond to E-Care.
-More information about E-Care can be found at: What Evaluation Assistance Services do E-Care Representatives Provide?
+The evaluation supervisor will investigate the concern and will respond.

 Upon graduation, WGU provides alumni a complimentary one-year membership to access performance assessment submissions.
 After the first year, alumni can purchase their own membership to continue accessing their work.
 Alumni can download their entire performance assessment portfolio at any time within their degree program or via their complimentary one-year membership.